liczaniecka/VirtualWorld/README.md

 game also includes a human player, who is a specific kind of animal.
 Unlike regular animals, his movement is not random.
 Instead, the direction of the human's movement is determined by the player by pressing the appropriate arrow key before the start of every round.
-The human also possesses a special ability, which can be activated with a separate key.
+The human also possesses a special ability - purification (Human destroys all animals and plants that are adjacent to his position), which can be activated with a separate key.
 Once activated, the ability works for 5 turns, after which it is automatically deactivated.
 After deactivation, the ability cannot be activated for the next 5 turns.